ThemePoint/Shopware-Client/DOCUMENTATION.md

     'key',                // Key for Shopware-API
     'domain',             // Domain to Shop (not including API path) 'apiPath'             // Path of API
+    60         // Timeout of connection in seconds (default 0 -> no timeout)
 );

 ...